Visas for Tanzania

 Visas are required by most visitors to Tanzania, including UK and US passport holders, and cost US$30–60, depending on your nationality.
 Visas can be obtained on arrival at any international airport, or at any border post.
 This is a straightforward procedure: no photographs or other documents are required, but the visa must be paid for in hard currency.

 The visa is normally valid for three months after arriving in the country, and it allows for multiple crossings into Uganda and Kenya during that period.
 Note, however, that the regional East African travel visa that can be issued by Kenya, Uganda and Rwanda, and that allows freedom of movement between these three countries, does not include Tanzania.
-For current information about visa requirements, visit the Tanzania Tourism website.

 There are two international airports on the Tanzanian mainland.
 Julius Nyerere International Airport in Dar es Salaam (airport code DAR) is the traditional point of entry for international airlines, and it is generally convenient for business travellers but less so for tourists; many visitors who arrive in Dar transfer directly on to a flight to elsewhere in the country.